calebmsword/cpp-notes/value category.md

 <summary>Note</summary>
 <br>

-The names "lvalue" and "rvalue" are historical artifacts.
+Historically, the term lvalue has been used to refer to expressions which can appear on the left hand side of an assignment.
 The esoteric language [CPL](http://www.math.bas.bg/~bantchev/place/cpl/features.pdf) (The Combined Programming Language) allowed expressions to be evaluated in "left-hand" mode, where the expression is on the left side of a value assignment, and any expression not evaluated in left-hand mode was evaluated in "right-hand" mode.
-C inherited this terminology with the concept of the lvalue.
+C, which was influenced by CPL, inherited this concept and also called it an "lvalue".
 According to section A5 from the "The C Programming Language", 2nd Edition from Kernighan and Ritchie,

 > An <i>object</i> is a named region of storage; and <i>lvalue</i> is an expression referring to an object.
 An obvious example of an lvalue expression is an identifier with suitable type and storage class.
-There are operators that yield lavalues: for example, if `E` is an expression of pointer type, then `*E` is an lvalue expression referring to the object to which `E` points.
+There are operators that yield lvalues: for example, if `E` is an expression of pointer type, then `*E` is an lvalue expression referring to the object to which `E` points.
 The name "lvalue" comes from the assignment expression `E1 = E2` in which the left operation `E1` must be an lvalue expression.

-Since C++ is (almost) a superset of C, it also inherits the concept of an lvalue and also introduces the term "rvalue" for anything that isn't an lvalue, but C++'s additional complexity results in situations where an lvalue cannot appear on the left hand side of an assignment and operator overloading can allow an rvalue to appear on the left hand side of an assignment.
-To see why I discourage you from thinking of lvalues and rvalues as what can be allowed to appear on either side of an `=` operation, consider the following snippet:
+Since C++ is (almost) a superset of C, it also inherits the concept of an lvalue, and also introduces the term "rvalue" for anything that isn't an lvalue.
+However, while lvalue historically refers to expressions that can appear on the left side of an assignment, C++'s additional complexity results in situations where an lvalue cannot appear on the left hand side of an assignment and operator overloading can allow an rvalue to appear on the left hand side of an assignment.
+Consider the following snippet:

 ```c++
 #include <iostream>